 Nevada drivers must yield to pedestrians at crosswalks.
 Specifically, state law mandates the following:

 - When official traffic-control devices are not in place or not in operation, the driver of a vehicle shall yield the right-of-way, slowing down or stopping if need be so to yield, to a pedestrian crossing the highway within a crosswalk when the pedestrian is upon the half of the highway upon which the vehicle is traveling, or when the pedestrian is approaching so closely from the opposite half of the highway as to be in danger; and

 - Whenever a vehicle is stopped at a marked crosswalk or at an unmarked crosswalk at an intersection, the driver of any other vehicle approaching from the rear shall not overtake and pass the stopped vehicle until the driver has determined that the vehicle being overtaken was not stopped for the purpose of permitting a pedestrian to cross the highway.1

-Drivers who hit a pedestrian in Nevada because of failing to yield at a crosswalk face charges for reckless driving.2
+Drivers who hit a pedestrian in Nevada because of failing to yield at a crosswalk face charges for reckless driving.
+Nevada is actually one of the most hazardous states for pedestrians.2

 2. How do I fight charges for "failing to yield to a pedestrian at a crosswalk" in Las Vegas, Nevada?

 The state has the burden to prove guilt beyond a reasonable doubt, which is a very high bar.
 The driver's defense attorney may be able to show the prosecutor that insufficient evidence exists to sustain a conviction.
 Typical evidence in these types of cases include: